JaccovdP/simpower-frontend/README.md

 ## League pages
 All league pages are rendered based on [this](src/assets/leagues.json) JSON file.
 All logic for the league page can be found in [src/views/League.vue](src/views/League.vue).

+This README is not completely up-to-date, contact Simpower on Discord for more information if needed.